Lena2309/pinpad_screenlock_plugin/README.md

 * Cancel button deletes one digits when entering PIN Code, hold it to delete everything.
 * 3 tries limit before a 30 seconds timeout.
 * PIN Pad appears on the screensaver background (without sleep message)
+* When launching KOReader (on a jailbroken kindle), PIN Pad now appears right away, not leaving the possibility to deactivate or reset the lock.

 :)